dovecot/documentation/source/settings/plugin/pop3-migration-plugin.rst

              correctly.
 If the UIDL format is wrong, all the mails have to be re-migrated.

-.. seealso:: `Migrating from any IMAP/POP3 server to Dovecot via dsync <https://wiki.dovecot.org/Migration/Dsync>`_
+.. seealso:: :ref:`Migrating from any IMAP/POP3 server to Dovecot via dsync <migrating_mailboxes>`

 This plugin requires a :ref:`pop3c <pop3c_settings>` namespace configured for accessing the source POP3 server.
 For example: